 The reference to Sound and Light is no accident.
 The art of Rockefeller Center (created in the early to mid-1930s) was meant to inspire and lift people’s spirits during the Great Depression.
 Celebrating mankind’s recent achievements was a way to do that, so Sound can be viewed as celebrating the radio and the telephone, while Light might reference the relatively recent proliferation of electric light, as well as the development of the motion picture industry.

-Now, if you turn around, you’ll see the flags that correspond to members of the United Nations.
+Now, if you turn around, you’ll see the flags that correspond to members of the United Nations (unless you are visiting during a national holiday or around Christmas season, when the UN flags are temporarily replaced).
 As we wrote in our post about the top places to visit in NYC, the Rockefellers played a vital role in the establishment of the U.N.
 Headquarters in New York City.